mbinois/RRembo/README.md

 # RRembo
 Random EMbedding Bayesian Optimization in R

-Use roxygen2 for documentation
+RRembo requires eaf version 1.9, available at https://github.com/MLopez-Ibanez/eaf .

+The documentation is generated using roxygen2.